Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Methods

 The outputs from Nordic4-SS and NORA-SS are adjusted with the \textit{weighted differences correction method}~\citep{kristensen_et_al_2022}.
 The method relies on the observations of the previous five days and is applied before computing the residuals needed for validating and correcting the numerical model.
 At each location, the elements in the offset vector $O$ represent the error from $t-120$ to $t-1$ hours:

 Then, the bias is computed as the sum of the weighted offsets, where the last observations have larger weights:

 As we show in the following, even after removing the bias computed with this weighted differences correction method, $\mathrm{bias_{WD}}$, there is a systematic error in the \acrshort{roms} output.
-To further compensate for it, we train a traditional or a \acrshort{nn} data-driven method to predict the residuals.
+To further compensate for it, we learn these errors with two different data-driven methods: the traditional method and the \acrshort{nn}s.